Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Experiments

 \cref{fig:bar_graph_mnist} presents the contribution of each term of the bound on MNIST for the different sample-compression methods.
 The results for CIFAR10 are presented in \cref{fig:bar_graph_cifar10} in \cref{app:experiments}.
 The complement error is added as complementary information, but the bound is not linear in the complement error.
 We observe that each method is able to achieve tight generalization bounds for our target models.
 The tightest bound is achieved by the Random Coreset approach, which is expected as it enjoys a test set bound, which means that the complexity of the random coreset is never accounted for in the bound.
 In comparison, the other bounds are train set bounds, meaning the coreset method must find a compromise between accuracy and coreset size.
-For the zero-one loss, P2L achieves the second tightest bound.
+Moreover, the Random Coreset approach was found to be a very competitive baseline by \citet{guo2022deepcore}, which can explain that this method achieves a small train and test error.
+For the zero-one loss, P2L achieves the second-tightest bound.
 For the cross-entropy loss, it actually achieves the worst bound of all methods.
 The complexity of the model learned using P2L is much higher than the coreset methods, however, the P2L bound (\cref{thm:p2l}) still achieves significantly tighter bounds.
 In \cref{tab:summary_risk,tab:summary_loss}, we report the bound for P2L, Random Coreset and the best (non-random) coreset method.
 Of all the methods presented, Random Coreset achieves the tightest disagreement bound for our target models.
 All of the sample compression bounds are significantly tighter than both the norm-based bound and the partition-based bound.

 \ourparagraph{Model compression.} For the model compression experiments, we use the SubLoRA method of \citet{lotfi2023non}.
 To showcase a different approach that leads to tight certificates, we start by pretraining a CNN on 20\% of the training set for MNIST and a ResNet18 on 50\% of the training set for CIFAR10.
 We then add a low-rank adapter \citep{hu2022lora} and use the subspace compression method \citep{li2018measuring} implemented by \citet{lotfi2022pac} on the adapter.
 After training the adapter on the remaining training data, the subspace vector is quantized using adaptative quantization \citep{han2015deep} and encoded using arithmetic encoding \citep{arithemticcoding}.
 The bound on the surrogate's loss is computed over the set on which the adapter was trained.